 Cincinnati State receives many inquiries for directory information from various sources, including prospective employers, insurance companies, loan agencies, other institutions of higher education, government agencies, and news media.
 All students are advised to carefully consider the consequences of a decision to withhold directory information.
 If a student requests to have directory information withheld, the student is required to provide written consent to the Office of the Registrar for any and all information to be released.
 Students requesting that directory information be withheld are not able to register through the web registration service.

 Photographs and/or films of students for informational, promotional and recruitment purposes are taken throughout the school year.
-Students who do not wish to be included in these visuals must inform the Vice President, Marketing and Communications prior to such events, and should make their wishes known if they are in the vicinity of such activity.
+Students who do not wish to be included in these visuals must inform the College Marketing Department prior to such events, and should make their wishes known if they are in the vicinity of such activity.

 Notification of Rights under the Family Educational Rights and Privacy Act